 Permits are required January 15 through May 1.
 Open Burning hours are from 10:00 a.m. to 4:00 p.m.

-Please pick up your numbered burning permit at the Mansfield Police Station.
+Please apply online for open burning permit.
 Permits are free of charge.
 You may not use last year’s permit.

 We want everyone who is going to conduct open burning to have, in hand, a numbered burning permit with a copy of the burning regulations.
-If you need to conduct open burning on subsequent days during the open burning season, then all you need to do is contact Central Dispatch at 261-7320, after 9:30 a.m. on the day you wish to burn and provide your permit number.
-You will then be notified as to whether or not the State will allow open burning that day.
+The permits are available online only.
+If you need to conduct open burning on subsequent days during the open burning season, then all you need to do is check online the status of burning for the day or call the Fire Department main number (508) 261-7321 after 9:30 a.m. on the day you wish to burn and you will hear whether burning is allowed or prohibited on that day.
 If allowed, you will be able to utilize the same permit.

 The Fire Department is the sole authority in granting these permits.
 As per the following burning regulations, burning hours are between 10:00 a.m. and 4:00 p.m.
-Anyone wishing to request a permit should call no earlier than 9:30 a.m. on the day in which he or she intends to burn.
+Anyone wishing to request a permit should call no earlier than 9:30 a.m. on the day in which he or she intends to burn or check online the status of burning for the day.

 Permits are also required for the following activities: